Henriette Grabau-Bünau

-Eleonore Henriette Magdalena Grabau-Bünau, also Henriette Grabau or Henriette Bünau, (29 March 1805 – 28 November 1852) was a German operatic alto and mezzo-soprano.
-For twelve years she was the main singer at the Leipzig Gewandhaus and from 1843 to 1849 she was the first teacher at the Leipzig Conservatory.
+Eleonore Henriette Magdalena Grabau-Bünau, also Henriette Grabau or Henriette Bünau, (29 March 1805 – 28 November 1852) was a German concert singer mezzo-soprano.
+For twelve years she was the main singer at the Leipzig Gewandhaus and from 1843 to 1849 she was the first female teacher at the Leipzig Conservatory.

 Life

 Steel engraving of the Wandschneiderhaus (then Kramer-Amtshaus) in Bremen after a drawing by Friedrich Wilhelm Kohl from 1848.
 Place of performance of Henriette Grabaus in the 1820s.

 Childhood and education in Bremen and Dresden

 Born in Bremen, Grabau was the daughter of the teacher and organist of the Church of Our Lady, Bremen and St. Remberti in Bremen Lebrecht Grabau and of Margarethe Anna Adelheid Arensberg.
-His father founded the Grabau'schen Singverein in 1811.
-Grabau grew up with five siblings and received her first voice and piano lessons from her father and from the Bremen music director Wilhelm Friedrich Riem. her brother Georg Christian (1806-1854) was organist in Verden, her brother Andreas (1808-1885) a famous cellist in Leipzig and from 1843 teacher at the local conservatory.
+Her father founded the Grabau'schen Singverein in 1811.
+Henriette Grabau grew up with five siblings and received her first voice and piano lessons from her father and from the Bremen music director Wilhelm Friedrich Riem. her brother Georg Christian (1806-1854) was organist in Verden, her brother Andreas (1808-1885) a famous cellist in Leipzig and from 1843 teacher at the local conservatory.
 Her sister Adelheid (1807-1854) was a concert singer in Bremen and Leipzig, also her sister Maria (1812-after 1849) became a concert singer.
 Her brother Christian Grabau (1810-1874) became a painter.

 Several concerts by Henriette Grabau in Bremen in the 1820s, often in the ballroom of the Kramer-Amtshaus, are documented.
 From 1824, she studied singing in Dresden with the Bohemian singer and singing teacher Johann Aloys Miksch.
 In 1827, she appeared together with her sister Adelheid at the Theater Bremen, but also gave several concerts together with her in Leipzig in the 1830s.